 Missionary Work Activities: This section is about activities such as “participating in companion exchanges and transfers, working with members, responding to referrals, teaching, participating in councils and meetings, and serving” in the community.
 It says that, in working with members, invite them “to join you in normal and natural ways as you find, teach, baptize, and fellowship.”

 Daily Schedule: Missionaries follow a strict daily schedule of activities as well as weekly district council meetings, regular zone conferences, and other mission leadership council meetings.
 The following is the standard daily schedule, though it “may be adjusted by the mission president” as needed.
 Missionaries get up by 6:30am.
-They eat, exercise, study, and plan in the morning, and then leave the apartment by 10am to find, teach, serve others, and do other proselytizing activities.
+They eat, exercise, study the scriptures, plan lessons, and schedule the day, and then leave the apartment by 10am to find, teach, serve others, and do other proselytizing activities.
 They return to their housing by 9:30 p.m, write in their journal, pray, and are to be in bed by 10:30pm.
 “The schedule approved for your mission will allow time to work, rest, and refocus.
 It is important to get adequate rest and nutrition for your spiritual, emotional, and physical well-being.”
 See my full article on the missionary schedule for more details.

 Preparation Day: One day a week, missionaries’ schedule varies a little to allow them to get prepared for the rest of the week.
 “Preparation day allows you time to refresh physically, spiritually, and emotionally” and provides “opportunities to be with other missionaries in your district and to enjoy wholesome recreational activities together.”
 On p-day, missionaries are to do communications with their family, do laundry, get hair cuts, clean the apartment, go shopping, and rest.
 “All preparation day activities should be completed by 6:00 p.m.” and afterwards you should do regular proselytizing activities.
 See my more detailed article on preparation day for more information.